MichaelAquilina/Some-2D-RPG/TASKS.md

 Todo
 ----

+- [IP] - Add some new monsters to the map, maybe something that walks - in which case start implemeting A* algorithm.
+Check repository used by behindcurtain.
+- [IP] - Collision detection between entities.
+		 - The current works relatively well but some form of optimizations need to be performed to reduce CPU usage.
+		 - Some forms of physics to allow proper reaction would be better.
 - [] - Move NPC Hit Code/Hero Hit code to RPGEntity since the mechanics behind it should be the same for all RPGEntities on the map.
      - need some way to abstract the concept of IsAttacking, IsReadyFromAttacking etc..
 - [] - GUI controls: